jjesse/security_podcasts/README.md

   - Hosted by Dave Bittner and Joe Carrigan

-  - A behind scense look at social engineering, phishing and exploits
+  - A behind scenes look at social engineering, phishing and exploits

   - Found at: <https://thecyberwire.com/podcasts/hacking-humans>